vibeus/vibe-website/content/blog/we-are-vibe/index.md

 ---
-title: "Hello world.~We are Vibe."
+title: Hello world.
+We are Vibe.
 slug: we-are-vibe
 author: Charles Yang
-date: 2019-03-04
+date: '2019-03-04'
+tags:
+- interactive whiteboard
+- Smartboard Collaboration
+draft: false
 isfeatured: false
-tags: ["Interactive Whiteboard", "Smartboard Collaboration"]
-draft: false
-summary: Have you been wondering what Vibe is all about?
-Discover how Vibe got its name and much more.
 description: Have you been wondering what Vibe is all about?
 Discover how Vibe got its name and much more.
-blogHeroMask: 0.05
 ---

 # Why called Vibe?

 The idea for [Vibe](http://vibe.us/) came from the things that inspired me as a child.